armandossrecife/my_validation3/my_hypothesis_tests.md

 To test the hypothesis that issues with architectural impact require more time for resolution:

-**Null hypothesis (HC0)**: The time to resolution for issues with architectural impact is not significantly different from the time to resolution for issues with less architectural impact.
+**Null hypothesis (HC0)**: The time to resolution for issues with architectural impact is not significantly different from the time to resolution for issues without architectural impact.

-**Alternative hypothesis (HC1)**: The time to resolution for issues with architectural impact is significantly greater than the time to resolution for issues with less architectural impact.
+**Alternative hypothesis (HC1)**: The time to resolution for issues with architectural impact is significantly greater than the time to resolution for issues without architectural impact.

 **Statistical test**: Mann-Whitney U test